Gas Turbine Research Establishment: Kaveri Marine Gas Turbine (KMGT)

 Kaveri Marine Gas Turbine is a design spin-off from the Kaveri engine, designed for Indian combat aircraft.
 Using the core of the Kaveri engine, GTRE added low-pressure compressor and turbine as a gas generator and designed a free power turbine to generate shaft power for maritime applications.

 The involvement of Indian Navy in the development and testing of the engine has given a tremendous boost to the programme.
+The base frame for KMGT was developed by private sector company, Larsen & Toubro (L&T).
+12 MW of shaft power has been demonstrated by the Kaveri Marine Gas Turbine at the Naval Dockyard in Visakhapatnam.

-Ghatak
+Ghatak engine

-The Ghatak engine will be a 52-kilonewton dry variant of the Kaveri aerospace engine and will be used in the UCAV (Unmanned Combat Aerial Vehicles).
+The engine for DRDO Ghatak will be a 52-kilonewton dry variant of the Kaveri aerospace engine and will be used in the UCAV (Unmanned Combat Aerial Vehicles).
 The Government of India has cleared a funding of ₹2,650 crores ($394 Million) for the project.

-Manik Engine/Small Turbo Fan Engine (STFE)
+Manik engine

-GTRE is developing a new 4.25 kN thrust turbofan engine to power Nirbhay cruise missile and future UAV, Long range AshM/LAM cruise missile systems.
-GTRE is working fast to add test capabilities and infrastructure to test the Manik engine.
+Small Turbofan Engine (STFE), also known as Manik engine is a 4.5 kN thrust turbofan engine developed by GTRE to power Nirbhay series cruise missile and under development UAVs, Long range Anti-ship and Land Attack cruise missile systems.
+In October 2022, STFE was successfully flight tested.

+DRDO is currently on search for a private production partner to mass produce Manik engine.
+It is estimated that 300 units will be produced over the course of five years.
+This amount could be allocated to the GTRE-identified industries.
+An Expression of Interest (EOI) will first identify two industries to supply three engines each over the course of eighteen months.
+After that, an RFI for mass production quantities will be issued.

+In April 2024, the DRDO designed Indigenous Technology Cruise Missile (ITCM), which incorporates the Manik engine, was successfully tested.
+In July 2024, ABI Showatech India Pvt Ltd was awarded the contract to supply Casting Vane Low-Pressure Turbine (LPNGV) subcomponent of the engine as a part of the cruise missile programme.
+The low pressure turbine is "responsible for extracting energy from the exhaust gases to drive the fan and other compressor stages."

+The current STFE production plant is located near Thiruvananthapuram International Airport in Kerala for Limited Series Production for testing purpose of Nirbhay cruise missile.

 Testing

 The KMGT was tested on the Marine Gas Turbine test bed, an Indian Navy facility at Vishakhapatnam.
 The engine has been tested to its potential of 12 MW at ISA SL 35 °C condition, a requirement of the Navy to propel SNF class ships, such as the Rajput class destroyers.